-- Students should deliver their work with the current online system used for remote classes (e.g., Zoom or Google Meet).
+- Students should deliver their work with the current online system your school uses for remote classes (e.g., Zoom or Google Meet).

 - If students experience connectivity issues or district/school regulations do not permit the use of cameras, it is acceptable for students to present verbally without a camera.